Advanced General Aviation Transport Experiments: AGATE structure

-The Alliance was initiated from a meeting between NASA administrator Daniel S. Goldin and industry representatives at the Experimental Aircraft Association Convention in Oshkosh, Wisconsin, in AGATE management, as a joint government-industry effort, was initiated in response to the Clinton Administration and Congress' commitment to "reinventing government."NASA retained American Technology Alliances to design the AGATE Alliance.
+Designed as a joint government-industry effort, the partnership was also a NASA response to the Clinton Administration and Congress' commitment best described in the report published by Vice President Al Gore, "The Gore Report on Reinventing Government: Creating a Government That Works Better and Costs Less (Gore, Albert.
+The Gore report on reinventing government: Creating a government that works better and costs less.
+Three Rivers Press, 1993.)."
+NASA retained American Technology Alliances to design the AGATE Alliance.
 Paul Masson of American Technology Alliances led a team of five individuals that worked for one year with NASA, the FAA and general aviation industry members to formulate the Alliance.
 A private sector R&D syndicated partnership model was used in which the AGATE members shared resources and risks to make the market "pie" bigger for everyone.
-Leadership was also shared.
+Leadership and strategy development were also shared.
 Costs were shared 50/50 between government and industry.
-The focus was on commercializing advanced concepts through joint ventures in order to produce greater results.
+The focus was on commercializing advanced concepts through joint ventures in order to produce results that would be difficult or impossible for a single company to accomplish independently.